joremika/ef.remover/README.md

 ### <a name="engine">⚙️ Script Engine Specifics</a>
 The Engine (or the algorithm) will only get rid of completely empty folders that do not have anything inside of them.
 Folders containing other folders (_even empty ones_) will be considered non-empty.
 This is also exactly _why_ the searching algorithm starts at the very bottom of the folder tree.

+### <a name="roadmap"> Project Roadmap </a>
+This section is work in progress.